cobalthq/cobalt-product-public-docs/content/en/Integrations/Azure DevOps/integrate-with-azure-devops.md

 1. In Cobalt, go to **Integrations** > **Azure DevOps Boards**.
 2. On the **Connection** tab, click **Add Connection**.
-3. In the **Configure Connection with Azure DevOps** form of the overlay, enter:
+3. In the **Configure Connection with Azure DevOps Boards** form of the overlay, enter:
    - OAuth 2.0 grant type
    - Organization: Your Azure DevOps Organization ID (`https://dev.azure.com/{yourOrganization}`)
    - API Version: 7.0